Meet Angel Diaz-Maroto

 For those leaders, he says, it's important to help them step back and see the importance of on-the-spot flexibility.
 "If you really want to be a great leader, you need to get skilled at using tools, but first you have to have the ability to think creatively about what tool is best for what task," he says.
 "I tell them, ‘If I tell you to use a hammer, then all you can do is hit nails.
 So I'll show you the toolbox, but I won't tell you whether to use a hammer or a saw.'"

-You can find numerous videos of his international speaking engagements online, but to really grasp Diaz-Maroto’s ideas and put them into practice, try to experience his dance floor for yourself.
+Diaz-Maroto will be teaching CAL I in London UK 5-6 June and Singapore 20-21 July.
+You can also find numerous videos of his international speaking engagements online, but to really grasp Diaz-Maroto's ideas and put them into practice, you need to experience his dance floor for yourself.